NINDS CDE Notice of Copyright

 For additional information and to obtain Neuro-QOL instruments, please visit

-Supplemental: Amyotrophic Lateral Sclerosis (ALS), Chiari I Malformation (CM) Epilepsy, Friedreich's Ataxia (FA), Headache, Huntington's Disease (HD), Mitochondrial Disease (Mito), Multiple Sclerosis (MS), Myasthenia Gravis (MG), Neuromuscular Disease (NMD), Parkinson's Disease (PD), Spinal Cord Injury (SCI), Spinal Muscular Atrophy (SMA) and Traumatic Brain Injury (TBI)
+Supplemental: Amyotrophic Lateral Sclerosis (ALS), Chiari I Malformation (CM) Epilepsy, Friedreich's Ataxia (FA), Headache, Mitochondrial Disease (Mito), Multiple Sclerosis (MS), Myasthenia Gravis (MG), Neuromuscular Disease (NMD), Parkinson's Disease (PD), Spinal Cord Injury (SCI), Spinal Muscular Atrophy (SMA) and Traumatic Brain Injury (TBI)

 Exploratory: Cerebral Palsy (CP), Duchenne Muscular Dystrophy (DMD), Facioscapulohumeral Muscular Dystrophy (FSHD), Myotonic Dystrophy (DM), Sport-Related Concussion (SRC), and Unruptured Cerebral Aneurysms and Subarachnoid Hemorrhage (SAH)

 Stroke: Adult Mobility, Adult Upper Extremities, Adult Assistive Devices